-Buying a new violin can a huge investment and challenge if you don’t know what to look for.
+Buying a new violin is a huge investment and challenge if you don’t know what to look for.
+You want to make sure that you get the best violin you can at the lowest price.
 That’s why we’re here!
 We want to make your buying decision much easier.
 We have reviewed and tested the violins to below so that we can provide you the best violin recommendations.

 Best Violin Brands 2019

-Below are our favorite violin brands for each level of player.
-We’ll start with an overview of the best violins for beginners, intermediate players, and advanced players.
+In our short list below, we mention the best violin brand for each skill level.
+We’ll start with an overview of the best violin brand for beginners, then discuss the best violin brand for intermediate players, and finally advanced players.
 We’ll then list the remainder of our recommended violin brands below in the order that we recommend them.

 Use this list as a guideline for which violin brands to buy.
 While not every violin brand on this list will fit your budget, experience level, or other search criteria, we hope it provides a great baseline to begin your search.